edmcouncil/onto-viewer/README.md

 docker-compose up -d
 ```

-Please mind that it takes a while to start applications depending on how many ontologies you provided.
+Please note that it takes a while to start applications depending on how many ontologies you provided.

+After all ontologies are loaded, the viewer will be accessible from http://localhost:6201/.

 To stop the applications run: